tonehhh/ci-project-1/README.md

 ## Deployment
 - The site was deployed to GitHub pages in the GitHub repository via the Settings Tab
-- From the source section drop-down menu then selected the Master Branch
+- From the source section drop-down menu then selected the Main Branch
-- Once the master master branch was selected, a link to the completed site was provided.
+- Once the master main branch was selected, a link to the completed site was provided.
 ## Acknowledgements

  #### Content
  - The Gallery & social media links were taken from the CI [Love Running]() Project
  -
  #### Media
- - Images were sourced from primarly [Unsplash](www.unsplash.com) & [Pinterest](www.pinterest.com)
+ - Images were sourced primarly from [Unsplash](www.unsplash.com) & [Pinterest](www.pinterest.com)
  - Video was sourced from [@Buahuas Movement](https://twitter.com/BauhausMovement)